kubedb/docs/docs/guides/mongodb/hidden-node/replicaset.md

 - `spec.replicas` denotes the number of general members in `rs0` mongodb replicaset.
 - `spec.podTemplate` denotes specifications of all the 3 general replicaset members.
 - `spec.storageEngine` is set to inMemory, & `spec.storageType` to ephemeral.
 - `spec.ephemeralStorage` holds the emptyDir volume specifications.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this ephemeral storage configuration.
 - `spec.hidden` denotes hidden-node spec of the deployed MongoDB CRD.
 There are four fields under it :
   - `spec.hidden.podTemplate` holds the hidden-node podSpec. `null` value of it, instructs kubedb operator to use  the default hidden-node podTemplate.
   - `spec.hidden.configSecret` is an optional field to provide custom configuration file for database (i.e mongod.cnf).
 If specified, this file will be used as configuration file otherwise default configuration file will be used.
   - `spec.hidden.replicas` holds the number of hidden-node in the replica set.
   - `spec.hidden.storage` specifies the StorageClass of PVC dynamically allocated to store data for these hidden-nodes.
-This storage spec will be passed to the StatefulSet created by KubeDB operator to run database pods.
+This storage spec will be passed to the PetSet created by KubeDB operator to run database pods.
 So, each members will have a pod of this storage configuration.
 You can specify any StorageClass available in your cluster with appropriate resource requests.

 KubeDB operator watches for `MongoDB` objects using Kubernetes api.
-When a `MongoDB` object is created, KubeDB operator will create two new StatefulSets (one for replicas & one for hidden-nodes) and a Service with the matching MongoDB object name.
+When a `MongoDB` object is created, KubeDB operator will create two new PetSets (one for replicas & one for hidden-nodes) and a Service with the matching MongoDB object name.
 This service will always point to the primary of the replicaset.
-KubeDB operator will also create a governing service for the pods of those two StatefulSets with the name `<mongodb-name>-pods`.
+KubeDB operator will also create a governing service for the pods of those two PetSets with the name `<mongodb-name>-pods`.

 ```bash
 $ kubectl dba describe mg -n demo mongo-rs-hid